 USA Today named SLIFF one of the 2019 top "10 amazing film festivals worth traveling for."

 The festival is produced by Cinema St. Louis, a not-for-profit organization.

-Additionally, SLIFF is an Academy-sanctioned qualifying festival for both narrative and documentary short subjects.
-Winners of the juried award for Best Live Action Short, Best Animated Short, Best of Fest (Narrative Short), and Best Documentary Short can submit to the Academy of Motion Picture Arts and Sciences for Oscar® consideration.
+Additionally, SLIFF is an Academy-sanctioned qualifying festival for both narrative and documentary shorts.
+Winners of the juried award for Best Live Action Short, Best Animated Short, Best Documentary Short, and Best of Fest (Narrative Short) can submit to the Academy of Motion Picture Arts and Sciences for Oscar® consideration.

 Full award information can be found on the Cinema St. Louis website.

 This is a competitive, curated event, and submission does not guarantee an invitation.

 1) Be fully completed by entry deadline (NO works-in-progress).

 3) Be submitted with English subtitles if in a language other than English.